 The pool is one of the largest swimming pools in Cozumel.
 It is a beautiful tropical area that has a bar, changing area, and a few shops.

-There are a number of places that rent cars, jeeps, or scooters in Cozumel.
+There are a number of places that rent cars and jeeps in Cozumel.
 I saw two car rental agencies, Alamo and Target.
 I rented a car from Target for $45 (plus taxes/fees/insurance) for the day.
 When I got home and looked at my credit card bill, it said Alamo so they are really the same company just running with two different names and storefronts.

 Car rentals start at $40 for a stick shift and $45 for an automatic.
 The advantage of renting a car is that you can drive the loop around the island exploring the different beaches, shops and local restaurants along the way.
 The drive is really beautiful and there are some great spots to snorkel.
-It seemed that most cruise passengers preferred to rent a scooter.
+One recommendation is to always rent a car/jeep from a reputable company.

 Yes, the locals can be a little aggressive trying to sell you things when you walk around Cozumel.
 However, the port area can be a fun place to walk around and shop as you take in a little Mexican culture.
 I saw 3 older men dressed in traditional Mexican outfits playing guitars and singing to a young couple.
 It really set the mood for my day in port.